Lady Macbeth

 Janet Adelman’s 1992 reading captured the inversion at the level of gender economy.
 Lady Macbeth begins by demanding the un-sexing that would make her capable of "direst cruelty."
 The un-sexing succeeds.
 The man it produces in Macbeth no longer requires the partnership the un-sexing was supposed to serve.

 By A5S1, Lady Macbeth is alone in her chamber with only the gentlewoman and the doctor as witnesses to her collapse.
 Macbeth is fortifying Dunsinane against the approaching English army.
-The two characters who began the play as "dearest partner of greatness" end it in different physical spaces, with no scene of farewell between them.
-Their final separation is the play's clearest piece of evidence for how completely the regicide has unmade the marriage that conceived it.
+The two characters who began the play as "dearest partners of greatness" end it in different physical spaces, with no scene of farewell between them.
+Their final separation is the play’s clearest piece of evidence for how completely the regicide has unmade the marriage that conceived it.

 What is the significance of the sleepwalking scene?